we-art-o-nauts/we-art-o-nauts/README.md

 The goal of this project is to enhance the appreciation of art through deeper context.

-We are using the Virtual/Augmented Reality toolkit from Mozilla called [A-Frame](https://aframe.io/docs/).
 To work on this project, just download the repository and edit `index.html` in a text editor.
 There are some resources in the `data` folder.

 **Demo:** [schoolofdata.ch/workshops/2018/weartonauts/](http://schoolofdata.ch/workshops/2018/weartonauts/)